-Students seeking an applied mathematics degree get a strong mathematics foundation, combined with the study of advanced topics including partial differential equations, modeling, computational math, calculus, and operations research.
-Whether you want to study the intricacies of discrete mathematics, design neural networks or develop a better web search algorithm, an applied mathematics degree from Florida Tech prepares you for a variety of professional mathematics careers with strong salary potential.
+Students seeking a BS in Applied Mathematics get a strong mathematics foundation, combined with the study of advanced topics including partial differential equations, modeling, computational math, calculus, and operations research.
+Whether you want to study the intricacies of discrete mathematics, design neural networks, or develop a better web search algorithm, an applied mathematics degree from Florida Tech prepares you for a variety of professional mathematics careers with strong salary potential.

-Theoretical problems usually involve proving theorems and developing new theories.
-In addition, a number of computational projects are available for numerical solutions and simulations of complicated real life problems.
-Students have an opportunity to undertake independent or collaborative (with a peer or professor) research in a topic of their choosing.
+Because graduates with an applied mathematics degree are typically employed in scientific, engineering, business, or government environments, applying a mathematics background to the analysis and solution of real-world problems is a valuable educational tool.
+Research projects in applied math at Florida Tech vary from real life challenges, which you might find in a job, to theoretical problems that involve proving theorems and developing new theories.
+In addition, several computational projects are available for numerical solutions and simulations of complicated real-life problems.
+Students have an opportunity to undertake collaborative research with a peer or professor or work independently in a topic of their choosing.
 The result is practical experience that is perfect for a job search portfolio or as preparation for a graduate or doctoral program.

-One of the first benefits of an applied mathematics university is that it teaches math application in areas such as engineering, the physical and life sciences, environmental science, social science and business—so that when you graduate, careers in all of these fields will be open to you.
+There are many reasons to choose Florida Tech as your applied mathematics university.
+Florida Tech offers students the tools and resources that you expect to find at a larger university, but at a private college in a smaller, more intimate setting.
+One of the great benefits to Florida Tech is that it teaches math application in areas such as engineering, the physical and life sciences, environmental science, social science, and business—so that when you graduate, careers in all these fields will be open to you.
 Careers in mathematics are some of the highest-paying, most available jobs for graduates.

-The classes at Florida Tech are small, with less than 50 undergraduate students in the program.
-This small faculty-to-student ration creates a close-knit academic community and intensive faculty interaction that is rare for an applied mathematics university.
+The classes at Florida Tech are small, with fewer than 50 undergraduate students in the program.
+This small faculty-to-student ratio creates a close-knit academic community and intensive faculty interaction that you will not find at a large university.

 Applied mathematics internships are available to Florida Tech students from many different government agencies and industries, including: